learex-zz/macOS-eGPU/README.md

 Not yet available.

-## Example
+## Example with parameters
 `bash <(curl -s https://raw.githubusercontent.com/learex/macOS-eGPU/master/macOS-eGPU.sh) --install --nvidiaDriver 387.10.10.10.30.106`

 ## I used the temporary script/@goalque's instructions, what should I do?
 -  I haven't upgraded yet.
 I'm still on 17E199.
+I have used the temporary script.
-	Use the uninstaller.
+	-\> Use the uninstaller script.
 Reboot.
 Proceed with this script.
 -  I have upgraded to 17E202.
-	Do `sudo rm -rfv "/Library/Application Support/nvidia10134/"`
+	-\> Execute: `sudo rm -rfv "/Library/Application Support/nvidia10134/"`
 	to remove the KEXT backup.
+Proceed with this script.
+- I have used @goalque’s instructions.
-Proceed with this script. (only temporary script.)
+	-\> Upgrade to 17E202.
+Proceed with this script.

 ## Problems
 ### Known issues
+- My internal monitor doesn't get boosted by the eGPU
+	- normal, try a headless adapter and set to mirror
-- OpenCL/GL seems not to work on NVIDIA eGPU + dGPU configs
+	- apps must be specifically coded for native eGPU to work on iM
-	- still researched
-- Macs with NVIDIA dGPU don't boot with TB3 enclosure and NVIDIA eGPU.
-	- still researched, plugin during boot
-- Disconnect "null" on hot plug
-	- still researched.
-Booting with eGPU resolves this.
+	- use an external monitor
+- My dGPU is not running the internal screen
+	- **do not** deactivate automatic graphics switching
+	- this is normal
 - System crash on hot-disconnect
 	- still researched
 - System crash on disconnect button press
+	- still reseachred
+- Disconnect “(null)” on hot plug
 	- still researched
+	- does not influence system performance
+	- can be mitigated by booting with eGPU
+- Information in “About This Mac” is wrong
+	- does not influence system performance
-- Black monitor with/without mouse
+- Black external Monitor with/without mouse
+	- Step set 1
 		- boot without eGPU
+		- hot plug eGPU with monitor
+		- log out
+	- Step set 2
+		- boot without eGPU
+		- hot plug eGPU only
-	- hot-plug ONLY eGPU (wait 15 sec)
+		- wait 15 sec
+		- hot plug monitor
-	- hot-plug monitor (wait 15 sec)
+		- wait 15 sec
+		- log in
+- I must use a headless HDMI to power my thunderbolt monitor (steps by @robert\_avram)
+	- boot without any peripherals
+	- hot plug eGPU only
+	- log out
+	- plug in headless HDMI into eGPU
+	- plug in the thunderbolt display into the thunderbolt port next to the eGPU’s port
+	- close the MBP’s lid
+	- log in
+	- select mirror display to mirror the headless
+- OpenCL/GL seems not to work on NVIDIA eGPU + dGPU configs
-	- login
+	- still researched
+- Macs with NVIDIA dGPU don't boot with TB3 enclosure and NVIDIA eGPU.
+	- still researched, plugin during boot

 ### Unknown issues
-If you’ve got a problem then try the tweaks first.
+If you’ve got a problem then try the tweaks (above) first.
 If nothing works head over to [eGPU.io][1] and ask.

 ## Donate